 In 1991, Genii Sushi made an offering of stock to the public – the first in the sushi industry.
 That same year “kaiten-zushi” was entered into the Japanese dictionary.

 As we entered the 21st century, there were two types of major suburban kaiten-zushi restaurants; those offering kaiten-zushi plates at ¥100, as well as more “gourmet” style kaiten-zushi brands offering plates for a few hundred yen.

 Since the Lehman Brothers shock in 2008, the rise of major chains in the kaiten-zushi industry has been spectacular.
 In particular, there are four companies dominating: Sushiro, Kura-sushi, Hama-sushi, and Kappa-sushi.

-In recent years, unique features have been introduced such as touch-screen ordering and reservation apps, establishing a whole new genre of sushi which has taken on an identity of its own.
+In recent years, unique features have been introduced such as touch-screen ordering (see the image on the right) and reservation apps, establishing a whole new genre of sushi which has taken on an identity of its own.
 These establishments have expanded their side menus so sushi is no longer the only main menu item, and they have adopted choices from other fast-food restaurants (pork & rice bowls, curry, ramen, deserts etc.) so they have turned into much more comprehensive restaurants.

 If we take a look at this phenomenon overseas, the kaiten-zushi system and business model has spread beyond Japan and the East Asian region to find global popularity, starting in 1990.
 Major cities in America and Europe have numerous sushi restaurants employing the kaiten-zushi system.